-The Strategic Planning and Capital Allocation Committee met six times during 2015 and was comprised of the following members: Messrs.
-Bertolini (Chair), Foster, Reese and Wallman.
+The Strategic Planning and Capital Allocation Committee met five times during 2017 and was composed of the following members: Messrs.
+Bertolini (Chair), Foster, Reese, and Wallman.
 The Strategic Planning and Capital Allocation Committee is responsible for reviewing our capital structure, financial strategies, major acquisitions and investment policies to support prudent and effective capital allocation.
 The Strategic Planning and Capital Allocation Committee is responsible for oversight of risks relating to material financial decisions, credit policies and ratings, investment strategies, and our debt and equity structure.
-To satisfy these oversight responsibilities, the Committee receives assistance and reports from our senior management from time to time.
+To satisfy these oversight responsibilities, the Committee may obtain advice and assistance from outside consultants and advisors, and receives assistance and reports from our senior management from time to time.